 Since lack of water can lead to muscle cramps and muscle fatigue, it’s essential to keep yourself hydrated during your workout sessions.
 Drink a lot of water at least two hours before you start to work out.

 If you’re working out for more than an hour, it’s important to have supplemental drinks so you can replace the lost electrolytes.

 9. Eat a Balanced Diet

-A vigorous work out session can stress your body.
+A vigorous workout session can stress your body.
 This leads to increased free radicals, reducing your body’s ability to recover.
-Add a lot of green leafy vegetables and fruits in your diet as they’re loaded with antioxidants that remove free radicals.
+Add a lot of green leafy vegetables and fruits to your diet as they’re loaded with antioxidants that remove free radicals.

 Workouts often lead to muscle tissue breakdown as well.
 Thus, to improve muscle recovery, it’s important to eat a protein-rich diet.
 A well-balanced and nutritious diet can lead to increased muscle recovery and reduced injury risk.

 10. Sleep Well

 Sleep is very essential to build your endurance.
 Sound sleep is the foundation for a healthy body to work out longer.
 Increasing your sleep time can also lead to improved athletic performance.